 A – Yes.
 We can break up the payments to coincide with your therapy schedule.

 A – Yes.
-Even though sleep apnea occurs in the throat, the appliance is fitted in the mouth, on the teeth.
+Even though sleep apnea is a breathing disorder, the appliance is fitted in the mouth, on the teeth.
 A dentist is the best person to conduct this procedure to ensure your dental health is maintained.
-Our dentists also have extensive training in sleep disordered breathing medicine and understand if referral to a medical specialist is appropriate.
+We understand when a referral to a medical specialist is appropriate.

 A – The symptoms of sleep apnea are very broad as are the benefits of sleep apnea therapy.
 Many of our patients have severe snoring, heart and blood pressure problems, depression, lack of energy, moodiness, marital problems, sore throat, mental fogginess and numerous other symptoms.
 We have seen all of these symptoms improve with appliance therapy.
 The medical literature has hundreds of research papers that have documented the success of dental appliance therapy for snoring and sleep disordered breathing (sleep apnea) over the last 20 years.